 Moody's Technical Analysis (NYSE:MCO)

-Moving averages show the MCO stock price trend.
-The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
-The 20 day moving average of $130.25 is below the last closing price of $132.02 and the 50 day moving average of $126.49 is below the $132.02 price.
+Moving averages help predict the price direction of MCO stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
+The 20 day moving average of $161.67 is below the last closing price of $167.17 and the 50 day moving average of $156.26 is below the last closing price of $167.17.
 The 10 and 20 day periods can predict short term moving average trends.